calekochenour/earth-engine-env/README.md

 ### `01-code-scripts/`

-Contains all Python and Jupyter Notebook files to use the Conda environment and the Earth Engine Python API Functionality.
+Contains all Python and Jupyter Notebook files to demonstrate  the functionality of the Conda environment and the Earth Engine Python API.

 ### `environment.yml`